rickydodd-deakin/cruise-control/README.md

-A private repository for the first group learning project of SIT215.
+A repository for the first group learning project of SIT215.

 # PBL Task 1 - Fuzzy Car Control